Obito Uchiha: In Naruto

-Obito becomes the Ten-Tails host but is defeated by Naruto and Sasuke with the support of the Allied Shinobi Forces.
+After directing Kakashi to impale him, destroying the seal in his heart, Obito becomes the Ten-Tails host but is defeated by Naruto and Sasuke with the support of the Allied Shinobi Forces.
+As the Ten-Tails is extracted from him, Naruto appears in his subconscious and convinces him to return to their side.
 A guilt-ridden Obito tries to revive everyone who died in the war, like Nagato before him, only to be possessed by Black Zetsu and forced to resurrect Madara.
 On the brink of death, Obito turns on Madara, restrains Black Zetsu and moves to save Naruto's life.
 His defiance is short-lived, and he is left comatose after Madara forcefully reclaims his Rinnegan.
 Naruto uses his power to restore Obito's life to help fight Kaguya.
 Obito dies while shielding Naruto and Kakashi from Kaguya's attack; however, he thanks Naruto for reminding him of his true self.
 His spirit remains among the living long enough to help Kakashi by momentarily giving him his chakra and Mangekyo Sharingan (万華鏡写輪眼, Mangekyō Sharingan), passing into the next life after Kaguya is defeated.